Continuing Education Activity

 Dilute Dakin solution (0.05% to 0.025%) can be used to irrigate, cleanse, or as a component in wet-to-dry dressings to treat or prevent skin and soft tissue infections.

 The mechanism of action of the Dakin solution is mostly unknown, but it acts as a germicidal, bacteriostatic topical agent that can dissolve necrotic tissue debris.
 Dakin solution is an effective agent against a broad spectrum of aerobic and anaerobic bacteria as well as viruses, fungi, and spores.
-It has bactericidal activity against a variety of organisms including Enterococcus, Streptococcus mitis, Staphylococcus aureus, Staphylococcus epidermidis, Escherichia coli, Klebsiella pneumonia, Enterobacter cloacae, Serratia marcescens, Proteus mirabilis, and Pseudomonas aeruginosa.
+It has bactericidal activity against a variety of organisms, including Enterococcus, Streptococcus mitis, Staphylococcus aureus, Staphylococcus epidermidis, Escherichia coli, Klebsiella pneumonia, Enterobacter cloacae, Serratia marcescens, Proteus mirabilis, and Pseudomonas aeruginosa.
 It even has been effective against organisms highly resistant to antibiotics such as methicillin-resistant Staphylococcus aureus (MRSA) and vancomycin-resistant Enterococcus (VRE).

 Due to its properties as an acid-based compound, the Dakin solution can be corrosive to healthy tissue, especially at higher concentrations.
-An oil-based ointment such as petroleum jelly can be applied to surrounding healthy tissue to reduce skin irritation and prevent debridement of viable tissue.
+An oil-based ointment such as petroleum jelly can be applied to surrounding healthy tissue to reduce skin irritation and prevent the debridement of viable tissue.
 Dakin solution also loses its antiseptic properties rapidly after application due to the instability of the compound.
-Therefore, gauze sponges soaked with Dakin that are used to pack necrotic wounds need to be frequently changed.
-It is usually applied once a day on lightly to moderately exudative wounds and twice a day for highly exudative or contaminated wounds.
+Therefore, gauze sponges soaked with Dakin used to pack necrotic wounds need to be frequently changed.
+It is usually applied once a day to lightly to moderately exudative wounds and twice a day for highly exudative or contaminated wounds.

-The most common side effects of Dakin's solution include redness, swelling, and skin irritation.
+The most common side effects of Dakin solution include redness, swelling, and skin irritation.
 The main concerns for using Dakin fluid are allergic reactions, skin hypersensitivity, and impaired wound healing, which can occur when using high concentrations of Dakin due to fibroblast toxicity.

 Dakin solution often is used in pregnancy and during lactation as there is limited systemic absorption.
 However, it is classified as a category C agent by the FDA.
 Dakin has shown adverse fetal effects in animal reproduction studies, but there have been no adequate, well-controlled human studies.
-For this reason, the potential benefits of the solution in pregnant women warrant its use notwithstanding the possible risk to the fetus.
+For this reason, the potential benefits of the solution in pregnant women warrant its use, notwithstanding the possible risk to the fetus.

 The labeling on the Dakin solution may cause some confusion for healthcare providers regarding its strength.
 The labels list strengths as full strength at 0.5%, half strength at 0.25%, and quarter strength at 0.125%.
 This terminology can cause confusion for healthcare providers who consider the half strength and quarter strength to correspond to 0.5% and 0.25%, respectively.
 Of note, most hospitals use a modified Dakin solution of 0.025% for wound care, and studies have suggested that concentrations of Dakin solution greater than 0.025% may potentially be harmful to wound healing.